 An applicant of age 23 or above, proven to possess relevant capabilities (especially in the entrance examination(s) of MPI), shall be considered for admission to a bachelor’s degree programme with a waiver on the requirement in item a) of above point.

 How do we listen and act on your feedback? 如何聽取及回應學生的回饋

-(1) A student tutoring system is set up to listen and help students for students of each school year; (2) Weekly office hours are available for consultation and advice; (3) School level and programme level dialogs are/and will be held each semester.
-Information and opinions from these sources will be channelled back to the School Director and/or Coordinator for meetings to discuss possible solutions and improvements.
+(1) A student tutoring system is set up to listen and help students for students of each school year; (2) Weekly office hours are available for consultation and advice; (3) School level and program level dialogs are/and will be held each semester.
+Information and opinions from these sources will be channelled back to the School Director and/or Programme Coordinator for meetings to discuss possible solutions and improvements.

 Academic support 教學支援

 Other than solicitng student feedback as described above, tutoring and office hours are also used to coach for their academic difficulties.
 In addition, there are many other student supports: English writing clinics on a weekly basis; Scholarship opportunities; coaching and training for competition at school and national levels; new student orientation meeting with handbook and handouts; e-learning platform for communication between teachers and students online; access to e-journal and periodical subscriptions; WiFi campus and computer labs, etc.

 Starting from 2017/18 academic year, after completion of Semester II final examinations in Year 3, students can start an elective: Practicum at recognised companies or banks for working in areas of Accounting, Auditing, Taxation and/or banking in summer till their Year 4 Semester II end.
 The required hours are 150.
 3 credits are granted for appropriate completion of Practicum.